 Enable taxonomies for the fields

-- Tick the Taxonomy checkbox for all the above fields and type in a plural name for each field.
+- Select the Taxonomy checkbox for all the above fields and enter a Plural Name for each field.
 The plural name will be used as the taxonomy's header in the user interface.

 Enable taxonomy navigation in the archive